MicrosoftDocs/quantum-docs-pr/articles/quantum-InstallConfig.RTW.md

 1. Install the Microsoft Quantum Development Kit

     1. Browse to the [Microsoft Quantum](https://www.microsoft.com/en-us/quantum/development-kit) page and click the **Download now** button in the upper left.
-    2. On the development kit [registration page](https://info.microsoft.com/QuantumComputingKitDownload-Registration.html), fill in the required information and press **Download now**.
-    4. On the Visual Studio Marketplace [Quantum Development Kit](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit) page, click **Download**.
+    2. On the Visual Studio Marketplace [Quantum Development Kit](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit) page, click **Download**.
-    8. Your browser will ask you whether you wish to **Open** or **Save** the download, click **Open**.
+    3. Your browser will ask you whether you wish to **Open** or **Save** the download, click **Open**.
-    9. Your security software may present a confirmation pane.
+    4. Your security software may present a confirmation pane.
 Click **Allow**, or the comparable term used by your browser.
-    10. The Quantum Development Kit extension will be installed in Visual Studio 2017.
+    5. The Quantum Development Kit extension will be installed in Visual Studio 2017.

 ## Validating Your Environment